Dextroamphetamine: A Tool for ADHD and Narcolepsy Management

 Avoiding use in children under three years old.

-Getting in Touch with Dr. Danish and His Team
+Getting in Touch with Dr. Danish and Our Medication Management Team

-At Philadelphia Integrative Psychiatry, we take pride in our nuanced approach to psychiatry, addressing each patient’s unique needs with personalized care.
+At Philadelphia Integrative Psychiatry, we take pride in our nuanced approach to psychiatry and medication management, addressing each patient’s unique needs with personalized care.
 If you or a loved one are exploring treatment options for ADHD, narcolepsy, or similar conditions, call or text us at 610-999-6414 to learn more about how we can support you.

 For more on this topic and related subjects, check out these blogs by Dr. Danish: